lazell/ufo_reports/README.md

 ![top_events](/images/US_most_reported_events.png)

 Notice that of the top 10, three dates have significantly higher popularity scores than the rest.
 Interestingly, six are in the
 1990s and two are on the Fourth of July.
-Oddly, the Fourth of July in 1997 was scored as around twice as popular as the Fourth of July in 2014.
+Oddly, the 4th July in 1997 was scored as around twice as popular as the 4thJuly in 2014.

 My question is, of these top 10 events are there any distinct themes in their descriptions?